Ranked #1 Children's Hospital by U.S. News & World Report

-The Esophageal Atresia Treatment Program (EAT Program) at Boston Children's Hospital cares for infants, children and young adults with esophageal and airway problems.
-The team specializes in:
+The Esophageal Atresia Treatment (EAT) Program at Boston Children's Hospital cares for infants, children and young adults with esophageal and airway problems.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”